jdms/rrm/README.md

 -----------------------------------------------------------------------

-RRM provides a unified graphical user interface (GUI) containing all the necessary tools to create, visualize and test conceptual models built from cross-section and contour sketches.
-At its core sits a new modelling framework, designed to create models with guarantees of geologic consistency.
+RRM provides a unified graphical user interface (GUI) containing all the necessary tools to create, visualize and test 3D geological models built from cross-section and contour sketches.
+At its core sits a new modelling framework, designed to create models with guarantees of geological consistency.
+Detailed description of geological operators and applications are available in [Jacquemyn et al (2021)](https://doi.org/10.1144/jgs2020-187)

 RRM is built to allow interactive operation: modelling and visualization of individual surfaces are performed in milliseconds on commodity, over the shelf